cirrus-geo/cirrus-geo/docs/src/cirrus/60_components.rst

 There is one more component type, that while not explicitly defined in ``cirrus-geo``, is critical to a cirrus deployment - feeders

-* **feeders**: Conceptually, anything that generates a :doc:`Cirrus Process Payload <../30_payload>` and queues it for processing.
+* **feeders**: Conceptually, anything that generates a :doc:`Cirrus Payload <../30_payload>` and queues it for processing.
 In practice this is open ended and could be anything from a user pasting JSON into the AWS console to an automated process that turns external events into process payloads and publishes them to the Cirrus process topic.

 Additonal documentation on each compoent type is available.